mkropat/mkropat.github.io/_drafts/branching-strategies-for-avoiding-merge-hell.md

 ††† Before you object with, "always rebase instead of merge", please read [Michael's Guide To Merge vs Rebase Hygiene]().

 †††† This could probably be automated with the right tool.
-I dream of a GitHub hook that runs on any commit to `master` (or any integration branch) and — using temporary scratch branches — attempts to merge the latest `master` commit into each feature branch.
-If the merge succeeds, the original feature branch is left untouched (to avoid filling the commit history with unimportant merge commits).
-If the merge fails, a comment is left on the pull request warning of the inevitable merge conflict.
-For bonus points, the hook could run the full automated test suite on each scratch branch and warn of any tests that will fail as a result of the merge.
+I dream of a GitHub hook that runs on every commit and — using temporary scratch branches — attempts to merge the commit with every other feature branch.
+If the merge fails, a comment is left on the associated pull requests warning of the inevitable merge conflict.
+For bonus points if the merge succeeds, the hook could run the full automated test suite on each scratch branch and warn of any tests that will fail as a result of the merge.

 ††††† So long as you stick to merging — commands like cherry-pick, revert, and rebase can introduce non-obvious merge confilcts if you don't know what you're doing.

+†††††† The one exception to this rule is when the group of stories you are working on will span multiple release milestones.
+Then you might have to create `milestone-1` and `milestone-2` integration branches for the differnet releases.
+The important thing is that you merge `master` into `milestone-1` and merge `milestone-1` into `milestone-2` frequently.
+Later you might have to create a `milestone-3` integration branch, but by that time hopefully `milestone-1` will have been released and merged to `master`, so in practice you shouldn't need to have more than two milestone integration branches alive at any given time.

+††††††† Or a snapshot (tag/branch) off of the integration branch if you're having trouble with the integration branch being too moving a target.

 #### References